The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_hyvar/darth_hyvar.md

 ChampaaiTemenos currently serves as an Interrogator under the Sphere of Law and Justice.

 # Kaggath History:

 ChampaiTemenos have also participated in many kaggaths:
- [WON]  SurexisTemenos vs ChampaaiTemenos
+\[WON\]  SurexisTemenos vs ChampaaiTemenos
- [WON] OmegaVanquished vs ChampaaiTemenos
+\[WON\] OmegaVanquished vs ChampaaiTemenos
-[LOST] ChiIIPain vs ChampaaiTemenos
+\[LOST\] ChiIIPain vs ChampaaiTemenos
-[LOST] Brolion1 vs ChampaaiTemenos
+\[LOST\] Brolion1 vs ChampaaiTemenos
- [WON] CaesarTemenos vs KennaexMalvern
+\[WON\] CaesarTemenos vs KennaexMalvern
-[WON] Leviuchicha2 vs Worlock365
+\[WON\] Leviuchicha2 vs Worlock365
- [WON] HissingScorpion vs ChiIIPain
+\[WON\] HissingScorpion vs ChiIIPain

 Beware of Darth Hyvar.

 # Statements:

-Darth Invictus (LuciferTemenos) Statement: ìChampaai was my inspiration to play TKG, heís a great leader, mentor, and an amazing friend - I am truly grateful for him.î
+Darth Invictus (LuciferTemenos) Statement: ‚ÄúChampaai was my inspiration to play TKG, he‚Äôs a great leader, mentor, and an amazing friend - I am truly grateful for him.‚Äù

-DarthNaile (VeneficusTemenos): ìHe's a great friend who has been constantly motivating me to do my best.
+DarthNaile (VeneficusTemenos): ‚ÄúHe's a great friend who has been constantly motivating me to do my best.
-He is one of the people I am grateful of calling a friend and the reason why I am where I am nowî
+He is one of the people I am grateful of calling a friend and the reason why I am where I am now‚Äù